deltachat/deltachat-pages/en/help.md

 Even if [chatmail relays](https://chatmail.at/relays) do not ask for any private data (including no phone numbers), it might still be worthwhile to protect relational metadata between addresses.
-We don't foresee bigger problems in using random throw-away e-mail addresses for sending but an implementation has not been agreed as a priority yet.
+We don't foresee bigger problems in using random throw-away e-mail addresses for sealed sending but an implementation has not been agreed as a priority yet.

 ### Does Delta Chat support Perfect Forward Secrecy? {#pfs}